rsdoiel/antenna/columns.md

 **@Dave Winer's Scripting News** (date: 2024-11-01, from: Dave Winer's Scripting News)

 Unfortunately the only place you can read this <a href="https://www.facebook.com/dan.conover.714/posts/pfbid0VqEwJyLQQ7Qyhu9Zoz6ivz35APRfvLMKp7wBZvR2pDRTVdLwf1QR8Xh646faRJ1Zl">Dan Conover piece</a> is on Facebook about the failure of the NY Times and Washington Post to adequately defend democracy.
 He says something I had not seen elsewhere.
 "We're not talking about HuffPo or Salon here.
 We're talking about the last two 'unique nationals' standing in American print journalism.
-Instiututions with long and storied histories.
+Institutions with long and storied histories.
 Both took the same test at the same time, and both failed it."
 I'd add that all other journalism usually follows their lead, but that may be finally changing.

 <br>